rony-guerra/UFO-Sightings-Project/README.md

 For the data analysis, I loaded the dataset into Excel.
 I analyzed and created visualization charts in Excel.
 I created a slide deck using Powerpoint to communicate my findings.
-You can check it out at ...
+You can check it my analyis by clicking on the Excel file or Powerpoint file.